Evening Edition is an Open Thread

 PONTOISE, France – A French court convicted Continental Airlines and one of its mechanics in Texas of manslaughter on Monday for setting off a chain of events that sent a supersonic Concorde crashing into a hotel outside Paris a decade ago, killing 113 people and marking the beginning of the sleek jet’s demise.

-Taylor said the case has “destroyed my life,” and his lawyer complained that the little guy was forced to shoulder the blame in a case that involved big names in world aviation.
+Both mechanic John Taylor and the airline said they would appeal the long-awaited verdict, which followed 10 years of investigations.
+Taylor said the case has “destroyed my life,” and his lawyer complained that the little guy was forced to shoulder the blame in a case that involved big names in world aviation. |

 30 AP IMPACT: US fails to tackle student visa abuses